Cyfrin/OpenPositions/positions/it_security_specialist.md

 - Knowledge of information security best practices, standards, and frameworks, such as ISO 27001, NIST, and CIS.
 - Relevant certifications, such as CISSP, CISM, or CompTIA Security+, are preferred.

+To apply, send an email with your CV to hiring@cyfrin.io